Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. hit the bullseye
-2. joined at the hip
+3. joined at the hip
-3. put the cart before the horse
+4. put the cart before the horse
-4. not mince words
+5. not mince words
-5. get one's act together
+6. get one's act together
-6. spare no expense
+7. spare no expense
-7. hurray
+8. hurray
-8. deforestation
+9. deforestation

 ==*Nuevas Palabras* ===